StartSteps-Digital-Education-GmbH/Learning-Experince/README.md

 # Course Materials Overview for TypeScript Fullstack Development

-Welcome to the Comprehensive Full-Stack Development with TypeScript: A Backend Specialization Journey!
+The Comprehensive Full-Stack Development with TypeScript: A Backend Specialization Journey!
 This document outlines how the course materials are developed and delivered to provide you with a comprehensive learning experience.
 Our approach combines various elements to ensure you gain a well-rounded understanding of the subject matter.

 ## Learning Materials